Adaptive forecasting. Driverless trucks. Autonomous planning. AI is coming for your supply chain. Right?

 Not to mention a global pandemic that continues to provide an urgent and unrelenting call for more flexible, resilient, and intuitive supply chains.

 Yet the opportunity is real.
-Here’s a brief overview of what’s here—and what’s on the horizon.
+Here’s a brief overview of the benefits of AI in supply chain—and what’s on the horizon.

 As McKendrick pointed out, the quest for supply chain intelligence has actually been decades in the making.